EVchargerReviews is supported by our readers. We may earn commissions from links on this page. Why trust us?

 Prerequisites

-Not all Tesla cars are able to accept energy from CCS chargers.
+Not all Tesla cars can accept energy from CCS chargers.
 Earlier cars may not have the necessary hardware to communicate over the CCS protocol.
-You can confirm that your Tesla is compatible by going to the Software menu in your car, and tapping on Additional vehicle information.
+You can confirm that your Tesla is compatible by going to the Software menu in your car and tapping on Additional Vehicle Information.

 Here you want to see that CCS adapter support is “Enabled”, instead of “Not Installed”.